 Migration of an encrypted database to a managed instance is supported via the Azure Database Migration Service (DMS) or native restore.
-If you plan to migrate an encrypted database using native restore, migration of the existing TDE certificate from the SQL Server on-premise or SQL Server in a virtual machine to a managed instance is a required step.
+If you plan to migrate an encrypted database using native restore, migration of the existing TDE certificate from the SQL Server on-premises or SQL Server in a virtual machine to a managed instance is a required step.
 For more information about migration options, see SQL Server instance migration to managed instance.

 Azure Active Directory Integration

 The managed instance deployment option supports traditional SQL server Database engine logins and logins integrated with Azure Active Directory (AAD).
-AAD Logins (public preview) are Azure cloud version of on-premises database logins that you are using in your on-premises environment.
-AAD logins enables you to specify users and groups from your Azure Active Directory tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same managed instance.
+Azure AD server principals (logins) (public preview) are Azure cloud version of on-premises database logins that you are using in your on-premises environment.
+Azure AD server principals (logins) enables you to specify users and groups from your Azure Active Directory tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same managed instance.